nrawc/astigmatism.nvim/README.md

 ## astigmatism.nvim

 A dark Neovim color scheme for people with astigmatism.
-Astigmatism can cause high contrast or high saturation text to appear to glow or blur even with glasses.
+Astigmatism can cause high contrast or highly saturated text to appear to glow or blur even with glasses.
 This color scheme attempts to fix that.

 ![Screenshot](screenshots/example_1.png)